Winter doesn’t have to be the end of all your fun. Why not enjoy the drop in temperature and head out on an Aussie road trip this winter?

 The Savannah Way, Cairns to Broome

-For a true taste of northern Australian set out from Cairns, Queensland and take the Savannah Way through Northern Territory and in to Broome, Western Australia.
-This 3,700km road trip takes you on a journey though tropical rainforests, central Queensland savannahs, bush, desert, and some of the most characteristic small towns you’ll ever visit.
+For a true taste of northern Australian set out from Cairns, Queensland and take the Savannah Way through Northern Territory and into Broome, Western Australia.
+This 3,700km road trip takes you on a journey through tropical rainforests, central Queensland savannahs, bush, desert, and some of the most characteristic small towns you’ll ever visit.

 Stop along the way to see the stunning Millaa Millaa Falls, visit the Undara Lava Tubes, explore Cobbold Gorge, Boodjamulla National Park and so much more.
 Just make sure you’ve got a decent offroad vehicle and camper trailer so you can make the most of these rugged landscapes.